Azure/azure-cli/doc/onboarding_guide.md

 Onboarding Best Practices
 =========================

+As a prerequisite, please contact Carl Shipley first for the [PLR](http://aka.ms/plrcriteria) (Product Launch Readiness) process.

-Reach out to `azpycli@microsoft.com` to get the process started.
+Then reach out to `azpycli@microsoft.com` to get the CLI onboarding process started.
 You'll be assigned a dev contact on the CLI team.
 Early and frequent communication with this contact is essential to ensuring a smooth onboarding.

 ## Extension vs. Module